How will hiring a mediator help me with my family law issue? What is the child mediation process?

 Child Mediation Help

-If mediation fails and you are in Toronto, our family lawyers can go to court for you.
+If mediation fails, the family lawyers can go to court for you.
 If you win your case your spouse might have to pay your legal fees.

 What does the child mediation process look like?